 At one time, our library did what is the least valuable data gathering, which is to measure for 4 weeks and call it a year.
 I’m not a fan of this type of cherry picking and extrapolating data out like that suggests to me not only that there’s a good chance it’s wrong, but that other opportunities are missed to understand library operations.
 When staff are reluctant to count everything – and one argument not to is that they will miss some interactions !? – it can be useful to explain to them that the library’s strategic position relies on their ability to measure what they do.

 Our reference numbers are slightly down this year.
 When we shifted from the 1-month-is-a-year approach, we had a huge drop in reference questions answered.
 A few years ago, we had another, smaller drop.
 Then it rose again and has since plateaued.

-January is a good time for that: shift what people are doing, eliminate projects to free up time or retask people not currently doing reference to do it.
-Go through your annual report, your data points gathered from last year and your trends, and see where the stories are about the value you provide.
-The data aren’t the story, they only provide you the foundation.
+The new year is a good time to go through your annual report, your data points gathered from last year and your trends, and see where the stories are about the value you provide.
+The stories aren’t the data, they only give you a skeleton.
 Don’t just report out and move on; make decisions to change, or not.
 If your story isn’t where it should be in January, now is the time to start making changes so that you can be in a position to tell the story next year.